RaoulSchikora/orthogonality_of_self-distributivity/README.md

 ### Rd

-The module Rd.hs provides basic right self-distributive (RD) operations., e.g.:
+The module Rd.hs provides basic right self-distributive (RD) operations.
+The most basic RD-operation is

 ```
 rd t
 ```

-is an RD-operation.
-Applying the rd-function to the term `t` above results in the term `1*2*4*(3*4)`.
+Applying the function `rd` to the term `t` from above results in the term `1*2*4*(3*4)`.
 With `rdat` we specify at which position we want to apply the RD-operation, e.g.:

 ```
 rdat t [0]